BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 ## Step 10

-now we will rename a file that osTicket uses to make configurations you are going want to change the name of the file
+Now we will rename a file that osTicket uses to make configurations, you are going want to change the name of the file

 From: C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php
 To :  C:\inetpub\wwwroot\osTicket\include\ost-config.php